Blagoevgrad: Geography

-Economy and infastructure
+Economy and infrastructure

 Economy

-Because of the large number of students (partly due to the South-West University and the American University in the town), its cross-road location, nature and number of social factors, the town has relatively well developed economy.
+Because of the large number of students (partly due to the South-West University and the American University in the town), its cross-road location, nature and number of social factors, the town has a relatively well developed economy.
 There are many clothing stores, cafés, and restaurants.
 The district has the sixth largest economy in Bulgaria, for its share of the GDP, after the more industrial districts of Sofia City, Varna, Sofia District, Plovdiv, and Burgas.
-The number of people registered as unemployment is slightly below 10%, less than the average for the country.
+The number of people registered as unemployed is slightly below 10%, less than the average for the country.